danreuben/markdown-jam/markdown-jam.md

 ## 4c - Storage

 Bins of unfinshed wood scraps line the South wall.
 A large net containing the *Puppet Maker's* many failed creations hangs across the ceiling.
-A passageway into the entrance (1) is accessible in the North West corner by lifing a simple latch and pusing outward on the wall.
+A passageway leading to the entrance (1) is accessible in the North West corner by lifting a simple latch and pusing outward on the wall.

 - Passageway leading to room 1.
 - Net of failed creations ready to collapse.